fiumad/Advanced-Computer-Systems/proj3/README.md

 4. The results are stored in `./fio_results/` in the json format
 5. These results are then parsed and plotted using `plot_fio_results.py`
 6. The resulting plots are saved in `./plots/`
+### Hardware
+The following tests were performed on the SAMSUNG MZVLB512HBJQ-000L7 NVME SSD.

+The example enterprise SSD in the assignment PDF achieved IOPS of 130k for a 100% write test with 4k block size.
+The SSD in my laptop achieves 225k IOPS for the same test.
+I believe this unexpected difference in performance is most likely due to redundancy and error correction technologies that are present in the enterprise grade device that aren't included in a consumer grade device such as mine.
+This would result in the enterprise grade device having lower performance but higher reliability.

 ### FIO Options
 As seen in `run_fio.sh`, the FIO tool is run according to the following (where `$name` is the name of the test, `$rw` is the read/write ratio, `$block_size` is the block size, `$queue_depth` is the queue depth, and `$result_file` is the output file):